Meta Tag Generator:

 What is the Best Answer Hub Meta Tag Generator?

 The Best Answer Hub Meta Tag Generator is a free browser-based tool that creates SEO-friendly meta tags and Open Graph markup for any webpage.
-You fill in basic fields like page title, description, image URL, and author, and the tool instantly generates a complete HTML meta tag block plus JSON-LD structured data.
+You fill in basic fields like page title, description, image URL, and author, and it instantly generates a complete HTML meta tag block plus JSON-LD structured data.
 It also shows live previews of how your page will look in Google search results, Facebook shares, and Twitter/X cards.
-Everything runs locally in your browser — no data is sent to any server.
+Everything runs locally in your browser.
+No data is sent to any server.

 Is the Meta Tag Generator free to use?